mercyXp/Courses/1.Databases/a.Book-on-Data-Models(by Babanov)/1_Introduction to Database Technology.md

 ---

+In the final part of the introduction, we announce the material presented to the reader.
+The structure of the course reflects its logic.

+In the chapter "Basic Concepts," we will introduce the key terms of data modeling, define the concept of a "data model," and its components—rules for data structuring, integrity constraints, and a variety of operations on the data.
+In subsequent chapters, the analysis of specific models will follow the "structure – integrity constraints – operations" schema.

+In the chapter "Semantic Data Models," we will explore the ER model and ERM model, as well as the methodology of semantic modeling for the ERM model.

+The chapter "DBMS-Oriented Data Models" is almost entirely dedicated to the relational model, which is remarkable in many aspects and widely used today.
+In the final paragraph of the chapter, we will review the classical methodology for designing relational database schemas.
+This methodology is distinctive in that it explicitly omits the intermediate representation of the subject area in the form of a semantic schema.

+Finally, the essence of the course is presented in the chapter "Semantic Methodology for Designing Relational Database Schemas," which explains how to practically solve the task of designing database schemas.
+To fully understand this chapter, it will be necessary to use practically all of the previous material from the book, so it is recommended that by this point, you have a solid, consistent system of knowledge on data models.

+### Questions and Tasks for Chapter 1

+1. What are the distinctive features of database technology that set it apart from other technologies, especially information technologies?
+2. What are the prerequisites for using database technology?
+3. What is the significance of the term "model" in database technology?
+4. What is the main purpose of data models?
+5. List the components of any data model.
+6. What is the purpose of data structures, integrity constraints, and operations on the data?
+7. Identify the main processes in DBMS, and explain who is responsible for which tasks.
+8. What are CASE systems used for?
+9. List and briefly characterize the architectures of DBMS systems.
+10. What are the main differences between OLTP and OLAP DBMS?
+11. What forms of representations of the subject area are distinguished in database technology?
+Characterize each one.

+---

 > This course will guide you through each of these layers and help you master the skills required to model, design, and implement a database from scratch.